Skywalker family: Ben Solo

 Ben Solo (portrayed by Adam Driver) is the son of Leia Organa and Han Solo, the nephew of Luke Skywalker, the grandson of Anakin Skywalker and Padmé Amidala, and the great-grandson of Shmi Skywalker.
 He initially trains to be a Jedi under his uncle, Luke.
 Soon, Luke suspects Ben has been influenced by Snoke, and ignites his lightsaber because of instinct in an attempt to kill Ben in his sleep to prevent him from causing destruction.
 But when he thinks about killing Ben, Ben wakes up and this causes Ben to fall to the dark side.
 Ben becomes Kylo Ren, working for the First Order and working under the influence of Snoke.
 He also forms an uneasy alliance with General Hux.
 Ren is obsessed with the legacy of his grandfather, the Sith Lord Darth Vader, and aspires to finish what Vader started: the elimination of the Jedi.
 He stabs Han Solo, his father, in the heart but spares his mother when ordered to destroy her ship.
-Ben becoming Kylo Ren also caused Han and Leia to break up, with neither of them able to stop loving their son.
+Ben becoming Kylo Ren also caused Han and Leia to break up, but neither of them stopped loving their son.
 Luke confronts him and also disappears trying to stop Ben's actions.
 Kylo also meets Rey, a strong Force-sensitive with whom he has a connection called 'dyad in the Force', and he develops a romantic relationship with her despite the two being enemies at first.
 After his mother's death, Rey saves his life and admits to him she does want to join him as Ben Solo; he then sees a vision of his father and decides to come back to the light side, becoming Ben Solo again.
 Later, he sacrifices himself to bring Rey back to life, and shares a kiss with her before vanishing into the Force as the last of the Skywalker bloodline.